GTPB/ELIXIR-Train-the-Trainer-Dev/README.md

 We welcome all contributions to improve the lesson!
 Maintainers will do their best to help you if you have any questions, concerns, or experience any difficulties along the way.

-If you would like to contribute to the content of the lesson itself, please refer to the [Quick Episode Editing Guide](#Quick-Episode-Editing-Guide), or to the
+If you would like to contribute to the content of the lesson itself, please refer to the [Quick Episode-Editing Guide](#Quick-Episode-Editing-Guide), or to the
-[Full Episode Editing Guide](#Full-Episode-Editing-Guide) in case you want a more in-depth explanation of how to contribute.
+[Full Episode-Editing Guide](#Full-Episode-Editing-Guide) in case you want a more in-depth explanation of how to contribute.
 If you want to learn about the general contribution guidelines for Carpentries lesson we would like to ask you to familiarize yourself with our [Contribution Guide](CONTRIBUTING.md) and have a look at the [more detailed guidelines][lesson-example] on proper formatting, ways to render the lesson locally, and even how to write new episodes.